 Services that are covered for you What you must pay when you get these services SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Routine transportation Details of this benefit: Up to 200 one-way trips are covered each year (limited to ground transportation only).
-You are responsible for any costs over the trip limit.
-Trips must be to or from plan-approved locations, such as network providers, medical facilities, pharmacies, hearing and vision appointments, gyms, grocery stores, adult day cares, community centers, or places of worship.
-Each one-way trip must not exceed 50 miles of driving distance.
-A trip is one-way transportation; a round trip is 2 trips.
-Transportation services must be requested 3 business days prior to a routine scheduled appointment.
-One companion is allowed per trip (companion must be at least 18 years old).
-Trips are curb-to-curb service.
-Wheelchair-accessible vans are available upon request.
+Routine transportation Provided by: ModivCare® Details of this benefit: \$0 copayment □Up to 84 one-way trips are covered each year (limited to ground transportation only). ☐You are responsible for any costs over the trip limit. ☐Trips must be to or from plan-approved locations, such as network providers, medical facilities, pharmacies, gyms, grocery stores, or hearing and vision appointments.
+Each one-way trip must not exceed 75 miles of driving distance.
+A trip is one-way transportation; a round trip is 2 trips. ☐ Transportation services must be requested 3 business days prior to a routine scheduled appointment. ☐One companion is allowed per trip (companion must be at least 18 years old). ☐On some trips, you may have to share a ride with other transportation clients. □Trips are curb-to-curb service. □Wheelchair-accessible vans are available upon request.
 Drivers do not have medical training.
 In case of emergency, call 911.
-This benefit does not cover transportation by: Stretcher Ambulance Provided by: Medical Transportation Brokerage of Arizona® (MTBA) \$0 copayment
+This benefit does not cover transportation by: □Stretcher □Ambulance